• Questions

 We know that building more hospital beds alone is not the solution.
 Our plan to create a new kind of health care for a healthier community means advancing health across the hospital, the system and the community.

-Learn more about the plan through these frequently asked questions:
+Learn more about the plan through the frequently asked questions below.

 General